PUSHPAK-JAISWAL/awesome-industrial-datasets/markdown/urban_land_cover.md

 ## Description

 Contains training and testing data for classifying a high resolution aerial image into 9 types of urban land cover.
 Multi-scale spectral, size, shape, and texture information are used for classification.
 There are a low number of training samples for each class (14-30) and a high number of classification variables (148), so it may be an interesting data set for testing feature selection methods.
 The testing data set is from a random sampling of the image.

 Class is the target classification variable.
 The land cover classes are: trees, grass, soil, concrete, asphalt, buildings, cars, pools, shadows.

+Note: prior to December 2024, the names of some columns were switched. ("Mean_NIR" and "Mean_G"; "SD_NIR" and "SD_G").
+Thanks to Lonny Chen (lonny.cl.chen@gmail.com) for noticing this issue.

 ## Tags

-Aerial imagery, Feature selection, Image analysis, Land cover classification, Remote sensing, Spectral data, Urban planning
+Classification, Feature selection, High resolution aerial imagery, Multivariate data, Spectral data, Texture analysis, Urban land cover

 ## References

+- [Johnson, B. (2013).
+Urban Land Cover [Dataset].
+UCI Machine Learning Repository.](https://doi.org/10.24432/C53S48)
 - [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Urban+Land+Cover)

 [⬅️ Back to Index](../README.md)